SumoLogic/sumologic-kubernetes-collection/docs/troubleshoot-collection.md

 ### Check Prometheus Remote Storage

-We rely on the Prometheus [Remote Storage](https://prometheus.io/docs/prometheus/latest/storage/) integration to send metrics from Prometheus to the Fluentd collection pipeline.
+We rely on the Prometheus [Remote Storage](https://prometheus.io/docs/prometheus/latest/storage/) integration to send metrics from Prometheus to the metadata enrichment service.

-You can follow [Deploy Fluentd](#prometheus-logs) to verify there are no errors during remote write.
+You [check Prometheus logs](#prometheus-logs) to verify there are no errors during remote write.

 You can also check `prometheus_remote_storage_.*` metrics to look for success/failure attempts.